tochalid/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-### 1. Pipeline description.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Pipeline Description.
+The draw_lines() function contains trigonometric logic, averaging and extrapoltion in oder to draw a single line for left and right lane edges.

-My pipeline consisted of 6 steps and returns an image with detected lane lines by transforming with:
+My pipeline consisted of 6 steps and returns an image with detected lane lines.
-    > Grayscale
+1. Grayscale the image
-    > Gaussion Blur
+2. Gaussion Blur for better accuracy
-    > Canny
+3. Canny edge detection
-    > Polynom Mask
+4. Polynom Mask to find the region of interest
-    > Hough
-    > Overlay Lane Lines
+5. Hough algorithm to detect lines

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...